OWASP/www-chapter-patna/index.md

 ## Welcome

-Welcome to the OWASP Mumbai Chapter home page!
+Welcome to the OWASP Patna Chapter home page!
 We are planning some things and we will surely come up with new ideas and implementations.
 Your chapter leaders are Manas Harsh and Tushar Verma

 ## Participation